4 Ways to Solve FizzBuzz in Python

 1. Conditional Statements

 In computing, the modulo operation is meant to return the signed remainder of division.
-If a number is divisible by another, the remainder will always be zero, so we can use that to our advantage whenever we make our FizzBuzz function.
+If a number is divisible by another, the remainder will always be zero, so we can use that to our advantage whenever we make our FizzBuzz code.
 We will structure condition blocks like this, where num is the iteration in a list of numbers.

 if num % 3 == 0: